GSA/fedramp/rfi-directory/issue_template.md

-# Question/Comment on FedRamp Dashboard RFI
+# Question/Comment on FedRamp RFI Directory

-## Name and affiliation
+## Name and Affiliation
 {please provide information about your job/role as well as your organization}

 ## Cloud Services